HoganSlender/vscode-tanium-tools/README.md

-# HoganSlender Tanium Tools
+# HoganSlender's Tanium Tools

 Contains miscellaneous commands to work with Tanium servers in Visual Studio Code.

 ## Features

+* **Commands**
-* **Tanium: Compare Content Set** command - allows you to download a content set xml file from Tanium support and compare it to the sensors on your server.
+    * `Tanium: Compare Content Set` - allows you to download a content set xml file from Tanium support and compare it to the sensors on your server.

-## Extension Settings

-* none
+* **Available Settings**
+    * `hoganslender.tanium.contentSetUrls` - List of recently used content set urls
+    * `hoganslender.tanium.fqdns` - List of recently used Tanium server fqdns
+    * `hoganslender.tanium.usernames` - List of recentrly used Tanium usernames

 ## Known Issues